sizezero/creative-incubation/entries/2020-02-29/entry.md

 1. Recruit trolls from a pyramid structure.
 Higher trolls in the pyramid require you to pay more by "bribing" the trolls beneath them.
 Add the new troll to your own pyramid of trolls which makes all of the trolls beneath them produce resources.
 2. Use resources to dig tunnels into the mountain, unearthing statues, getting more resources, special powers, moving statues, making great halls, etc.

-There are some other effects such as spells but these are not central to the game.
+There are some other effects such as spells and workshops but these are not central to the game.

 The most interesting part of the game is the troll recruitment.
 The cascade effect when producing is super cool and requires you to make